usnistgov/esc-antenna-cover/README.md

 	http://stackoverflow.com/questions/40748412/minimun-area-geometric-cover-for-a-set-of-line-segments

 -- The problem of minimum excess area circle cover was proposed by Tim Hall.
-This was modified to minimum area cover as an approximation.

 -- Improvements to the algorithm were evolved and bad ideas pruned as a result of discussions with Anastase Nakassis at NIST.